Trade Federation Charter

 • A unanimous decision

-At the time of the call for a vote, the Viceroy can require a majority requirement for the vote, or a Cabinet member can request a majority requirement, but this requires a 3/4 majority agreement from the Cabinet to give full force and effect to the requested majority requirement.
+4. At the time of the call for a vote, the Viceroy can require a majority requirement for the vote, or a voting Cabinet member can request a majority requirement, but this requires a 3/4 majority agreement from the voting Cabinet members to give full force and effect to the requested majority requirement.

 C. Exceptions